 What do you need to remove the warnings?

 At this point, you have probably memorized the warnings and it’s time to get rid of them.
-All you need is a simple application called SamFix and a permission to make it work properly.
+All you need is a simple application called SamFix and permissions to make it work properly.
 If root access is available, the permission will be granted automatically.
 Otherwise, you’ll still be able to use the app by granting permission via ADB.
 The app is free to download and you can get it by clicking on the link below.

 In case you need help for setting up ADB, we’ll include the links for the tutorials.
 The first one will show you how to install the ADB drivers on your Windows or Linux computer.
 Instead, the second one explains how to authorize ADB on your smartphone.